 By the mid 20th century, the St. Joseph’s congregation had recovered to the point that they were able to initiate another educational venture in Holly Springs.
 With support from the Sacred Heart Mission, two new Catholic schools were created in town in 1948.
 In the antebellum Strickland House, St. Joseph’s School was created, while St. Mary’s School was established in the antebellum Turner Lane House.
 Due to the State of Mississippi’s laws at this time, the schools remained segregated by race.
 While St. Joseph’s School eventually closed, St. Mary’s School still exists today as Holy Family School.

 By the early 1990s, the church was in serious danger of being demolished.
-In 1995, the Catholic Church gave the old building to a newly-established 501(C)(3) non-profit organization called the Historic Heritage Preservation Corporation, which then began needed repairs and restoration.
+In 1995, the a 501(C)(3) non-profit organization called the Historic Heritage Preservation Corporation obtained stewardship of the old church and began needed repairs and restoration.
 Once repairs were completed, it was decided that the old St. Joseph’s Church would be renamed the Yellow Fever Martyrs Church and Museum, dedicated to the memory of Father Oberti and the Sisters of Charity who gave their lives so many years ago.
 The Museum officially opened in 2000, with displays and artifacts related to the Yellow Fever Epidemic and the Martyrs, as well as artifacts that date back to the Museum’s long history as a Roman Catholic Church.